Libera-Chat/libera-chat.github.io/content/_guides/catalyst.md

 ## Only be "opped up" when necessary

-Most channels have a select few Operators who are responsible for managing the culture of the channel.
+Most channels have a select few operators who are responsible for managing the culture of the channel.
 These are the people with the `+o` [flags in `ChanServ`](/guides/faq#how-to-find-out-who-runs-a-channel).
 Most clients display an `@` or another symbol next to their nick.
 Libera.Chat does